krasoffski/pytasks/tasks/pyttleship.md

  - Uses only python standard library.
  - Respects [PEP8].
  - Utilizes [REST] as a communication mechanism.
- - Uses powerful of [OOP] where it makes sense.
+ - Uses power of [OOP] where it makes sense.
  - Provides useful logging.
  - Should be launched on Linux.
  - Well documented.